Three Must Have Hearing Aid Features for Optimal Performance in 2019

 Note: Directionality requires hearing aid microphones to be spaced about 9 mm apart to be effective.
 For this reason, it tends to be available only in hearing aids with sufficient space to house the microphones.
 So as a rule, they are not available in Completely-in-the-canal or Invisible in the canal hearing aids.
 These small hearing aids tend compromise functionality for size.
 The exception is Signia 5NX and 7Nx Silk and CIC, which wirelessly connects the two single microphones in each hearing aid (Left and right) to form a directional microphone with two microphones.
 The directionality is not as good as with two microphones but is better than nothing.
 I would say it gets close to the performance of a Fixed Directional microphone.

 NOTE: The better a hearing aid’s directionality, the more expensive it tends to be.
-Not everyone requires top end directionality to do well however.
+Not everyone requires the most expensive hearing aid with top end directionality to do well however.
 The only way to know is to undergo a speech in noise test and have your score matched to a hearing aid’s performance in noise.
 You can read more here about improving your hearing in noise

 It is also critical you work with the hearing aid to get the most out of its directional microphones.
 Basically, keep noise to your back and the person you are listening to, to your front.
 We have an article detailing tips and tricks to get the most out of your hearing aids here.